charhart/cbmi-impress/README.md

 monitor size).
 It should be pretty straightforward to see what I'm doing.
 This runs on a Python HTTP server, so we make HTTP calls from local sub-pages.

+### Getting it Running
+This is a web application written in python using a framework called Flask.
+Make sure flask is installed using `pip install Flask`

+Once complete, start the webapp using `python main.py`

 ### Order
 Based on the order in the html.
 Each div has a class `step`.